videocoin/zktransverify/README.md

 The zero-knowledge feature of zkSNARKS property allows the prover to hide details about the computation from the verifier in the process, and so they are useful for both privacy and performance.
 This enables a embedding verifier in a smart-contract and offload most of the computation to prover.
 As the smart-contract runs on all the blockchain nodes and prover runs only on one client, this helps achieve scalability.

 ## PCD (Proof Carrying Data): key concept of zkSnarks
-zkSnarks involves an important concept of  Proof Carrying Data(PCD) that requires data processing occuring at different nodes  generates a proof and it flows along with the data.
+zkSnarks involves an important concept of  Proof Carrying Data(PCD) that requires data processing occurring at different nodes  generates a proof confirming processing of the data.
+The data carries the proof as it moves between nodes.
 Refer [18] for more details.
 The following diagram is an excerpt from the this lecture notes.

 ![Blockdiagram showing Proof Carrying Data](./documents/zkproof_5.png)

 ### Review of Video Coin Transcode Verify with respect to PCD
 In the implementation of Video Coin transcode verification, we deviate from PCD:
-* Proof is passed through Ethereum Smart Contract, instead of associationg with the data
+* Proof is passed through Ethereum Smart Contract, instead of associating with the data.
 * We rely on pHash extracted from the data (to represent both source and transcoded data) instead of actual stream data.
 * The usage of same pHash values to represent both source and transcoded data may lead to attacks that a miner can use to fake transcode operation and claim the associated reward.
 There are two possible ways that this may be handled:
   * Using a down-stream node such as Storage-Miner to generate the proof from transcoded and committed stream.
 Verification will be done by the Smart Contract.
-* An alternate approach is to augment the pHash generation with transcode metrics such as PSNR and integrate the proof generation with encode process as explined the section [Tight association of proof generation with encode process](#enhancements1)
+  * An alternate approach is to augment the pHash generation with transcode metrics such as PSNR and integrate the proof generation with encode process as explained the section [Tight association of proof generation with encode process](#enhancements1)

 ## Implementation details of video Transcode Verification using zkSnarks